robch/book-of-ai/docs/setup/openai.md

 # Azure OpenAI Setup

-The `ai init openai` command initializes the Azure OpenAI resource.
-This command is used to select or create an Azure OpenAI resource.
-The Azure OpenAI resource is required to use the Azure OpenAI service.
+The `ai init openai` command allows selection or creation of an Azure OpenAI resource.

 --8<-- "tips/tip-setup-prereqs.md"